braph-software/BRAPH-2/tutorials/developers/dev_intro/readme.md

 The base class for all elements is `Element`.
 Each element is essentially a container for a series of _props_ (properties).
 Each prop is characterized by the following static features (i.e., equal for all instances of the prop):

-	- A _sequential number_ (integer starting from 1).

-	- A _tag_ (a string).

-	- A _category_, which determines for how a prop is used.
-The possible categories and formats are shown in the boxes below.

-	- A _format_, which determines what a prop can contain.
+	- A _sequential number_ (integer starting from 1).- A _tag_ (a string).- A _category_, which determines for how a prop is used.
+The possible categories and formats are shown in the boxes below.- A _format_, which determines what a prop can contain.

 The functions to inspect these features can be found by using the command `help Element` in the MatLab command line.

-Furthermore, each instance of a prop has the following features:
+Furthermore, each instance of a prop has the following features:- A _value_.

-	- A _value_.
 The value is by defalut a `NoValue`.
 For `PARAMETER`, `DATA`, `FIGURE`, and `GUI` props, it can also be a callback.
 For `CONSTANT` props, it is usually a concrete value.
-	The functions to set, get, and memorize a value will be discussed in the following sections.

-	- A _seed_ for the random number generator to ensure the reproducibility of the results.
+	The functions to set, get, and memorize a value will be discussed in the following sections.- A _seed_ for the random number generator to ensure the reproducibility of the results.
 	The seed of each property is a 32-bit unsigned integer and is initialized when an element is constructed by calling `randi(intmax('uint32'))`.

 	The seed can be obtained using: